unjs/unbuild/README.md

 **📁 Bundleless build**

-Integration with [mkdist](https://github.com/unjs/mkdist) for generating bundleles dists with file-to-file transpilation.
+Integration with [mkdist](https://github.com/unjs/mkdist) for generating bundleless dists with file-to-file transpilation.

 **✨ Passive watcher**

-Stub `dist` once using  [jiti](https://github.com/unjs/jiti) and you can try and link your project without need to watch and rebuild during development.
+Stub `dist` once using  [jiti](https://github.com/unjs/jiti) and you can try and link your project without needing to watch and rebuild during development.

 **✍ Untype Generator**